 OHRA is pleased to offer Collaborative Institutional Training Initiative (CITI) Program as Harvard’s online human research training curriculum.
 Effective June 2010, our former training program, HETHR (Harvard Ethics Training in Human Research), will no longer be available.
-Existing HETHR trainees, however, can continue to log in to HETHR to access their training record and/or certificate.

 For individuals who have an existing CITI account

 If you have previously completed CITI through your affiliation with another Institution, you may continue to log in under this account information and complete CITI to satisfy Harvard’s human research training requirements.
 You will not be required to complete Harvard’s CITI curriculum.
 Of note, unless you update your CITI profile to designate Harvard [Harvard Medical School and Harvard School of Dental Medicine; Harvard T.H.
 Chan School of Public Health, or Harvard University (Cambridge/Allston campus)] as one of your affiliated institutions, you will need to provide the IRB with an electronic copy of your current CITI training certificate.

 For individuals who do not have an existing CITI account